cseanburns/electronic_resource_mgmt/src/02-desperately-seeking-erm-librarian.md

 We also read [Macaulay (2018)][macaulay_2018], who provides an overview of electronic resource management duties and describes how these duties are shared among various librarian roles.

-There are social, political, and economic conditions that have stayed fixed since those two articles were published.
+There are social, political, and economic conditions that have stayed fixed since the first two articles were published.
 These conditions help focus the work of the ERM librarian.
 However, constant changes in technologies and types of electronic resources mean that electronic resource librarians constantly adapt to new work flows.
 Our Murdoch (2010) reading makes this point.